MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

 >  The delegation operation might take a while to run in domains with a large number of users.

 ## Step 7: Create sync shares for user data
- At this point, you’re ready to designate a folder on the sync server to store your user’s files.
+ At this point, you're ready to designate a folder on the sync server to store your user's files.
 This folder is called a sync share, and you can use the following procedure to create one.

-1. If you don’t already have an NTFS volume with free space for the sync share and the user files it will contain, create a new volume and format it with the NTFS file system.
+1. If you don't already have an NTFS volume with free space for the sync share and the user files it will contain, create a new volume and format it with the NTFS file system.

 2. In Server Manager, click **File and Storage Services**, and then click **Work Folders**.